OpenDriveLab/DriveLM/README.md

 ## License and Citation
-All assets  and code are under the [Apache 2.0 license](./LICENSE) unless specified otherwise.
+All assets and code in this repository are under the [Apache 2.0 license](./LICENSE) unless specified otherwise.
 The data is under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-Please consider citing our project if the data helps your research.
+Please consider citing our project if the dataset helps your research.

 <p align="right">(<a href="#top">back to top</a>)</p>